Physics-Informed Quantum Communication Networks: A Vision Towards the Quantum Internet

-QCNs will inevitably be integrated with the classical Internet to form a new classical-quantum Internet with powerful capabilities.
+QCNs will inevitably be integrated with the classical Internet to form a powerful classical-quantum Internet.
 Henceforth, future communication systems require simultaneous advances in the design and analysis of both QCNs and classical networks.

 However, different, unaligned approaches exist for handling QCNs.
 To explore their differences, we now analyze the current approaches for studying QCNs and discuss their drawbacks.
-Then, we introduce the concept of \emph{physics-informed QCNs}, explain why it is necessary to deal with QCNs, and analyze how it could overcome several QCN challenges.
+Then, we introduce the concept of \emph{physics-informed QCNs}, explain why it is necessary, and analyze how it could overcome several QCN challenges.